periph/gohci/README.md

 ## Genesis

-All I wanted was to run `go test ./...` on a Raspberry Pi on both Pull Requests and Pushes for a private repository.nd I realized that I could push the test's stdout to a [Github Gist](https://gist.github.com/).
+All I wanted was to run `go test ./...` on a Raspberry Pi on both Pull Requests and Pushes for a private repository and I realized that I could push the test's stdout to a [Github Gist](https://gist.github.com/).

 The result is the distilled essence of a Continuous Integration service.